gdad-s-river/gdad-s-river.github.io/_posts/2016-19-12-offline-first-blog.md

 tag: "service-worker, offline-first, pwa"
 ---

+**UPDATE**: I recently added some small enhancements, and edited the blogpost which was published on [Fossbytes](https://fossbytes) [A friend's startup].
+You can read the updated version [here](https://fossbytes.com/get-jekyll-blog-work-offline/)

 ### **TL;DR**

 1. **Why offline first hype makes sense with other concepts like streams etc.**